minimal Common Oncology Data Elements (mCODE) Implementation Guide

 US Core gives preference to representing medications using the National Library of Medicine (NLM) RxNorm terminology - a coding standard established by the Office of the National Coordinator (ONC) for the exchange of drugs.
 However, RxNorm is restricted to FDA-approved drugs and does not include clinical trial drugs. mCODE allows for the inclusion of other code systems like the NCI Thesaurus (NCIT) to represent clinical trial oncology drugs.

 Two profiled resources are used to record medications: MedicationRequest and MedicationAdministration.
-In version 3.1 and later, US Core does not use MedicationStatement, preferring to represent patient-reported medications using MedicationRequest. mCODE uses MedicationAdministration for drugs administered by clinicians, as often the case for chemotherapy drugs.
+In version 3.1 and later, US Core does not use MedicationStatement, preferring to represent patient-reported medications by using MedicationRequest. mCODE uses MedicationAdministration for drugs administered by clinicians, as often the case for chemotherapy drugs.

 Surgery